NagyEndre/pattern-palette/README.md

-# Design Pattern Exercises
+# PatternPalette

-Provides design patterns exercises in TypeScript language.
+Provides design pattern examples written in TypeScript.
 Request to the `/random` route will return random patterns.